Across Programming Language Silos: A Study on Cross-Lingual Retrieval-augmented Code Generation: Study Design

-\textbf{Parameter Configuration.} To ensure reproducibility, we implement greedy decoding with the temperature {0.0} during inference to generate the most probable responses~\cite{chen2025llmsmeetapidocumentation}.
-The evaluation metric adopts Pass@1 (\ie K=1) under deterministic settings.
-All randomization processes (\ie, corpus perturbation) utilize a fixed random seed of {42} in the experiment.
-For knowledge injection on the \textit{Parallel Multilingual Code Dataset}, we directly include one canonical solution from the source \textit{PL} into the prompt.
-For the complete RACG pipeline on \textit{Multilingual Code Dataset Expansion}, we fix the retrieval window size to {3} due to the context length limitation of LLMs, that is, retrieving the Top-3 relevant code documents for each query.
-In the LLM generation stage, we use a unified prompt template for LLMs, following the design in \cite{wang2024coderagbench} and \cite{athiwaratkun2022multilingual}.
+\paragraph{Parameter Configuration.} To ensure reproducibility, we implement greedy decoding with the temperature {0.0} during inference to generate the most probable responses~\cite{chen2025llmsmeetapidocumentation}.
+The evaluation metric adopts Pass@1 (\ie K=1) under the deterministic setting.
+Additionally, we report the results of Pass@5 on the data subset in Appendix~\ref{sec:pass_at_5}.
+We evaluate the LLMs by using a unified prompt template to instruct LLMs to utilize the code corpus, thereby enhancing code generation performance, as illustrated in Appendix~\ref{sec:prompt}, following the design in papers~\cite{wang2024coderagbench, athiwaratkun2022multilingual}.

-\section{RQ1.
-How does RACG perform when the retrieval corpus and generation task share the same programming language?}

-To investigate the enhancement effects of the same-language corpus, we first conducted simple knowledge injection experiments on the \textit{Parallel Multilingual Code Dataset}, where knowledge injection effectiveness serves as the foundation for RAG.
-As shown in Table~\ref{tab:pass@k_same_enhance_small}, this approach demonstrated significant effectiveness, achieving Pass@K mean scores of 95.85 (73\% $\uparrow$) and 89.45 (345\% $\uparrow$) across different target \textit{PL}s.